-Students will participate in a variety of activities that will broaden their experiences at school.
+Students will participate in a variety of activities and enrichment opportunities that will broaden their experiences at school.

 6. Demonstrate Respect for Self and Others.

 Students will follow the designated school policies to ensure that all persons are treated with respect and courtesy.